starling021/rat-n/README.md

 ***

-# Mouse (MPL) CLI
+# Mouse CLI

 ![help](https://user-images.githubusercontent.com/54115104/71603758-b6ae0700-2b5e-11ea-9a88-1b87deee7a1c.png)

-    After a session is established, we can execute commands on that device through the Mouse (MPL) CLI.
+    After a session is established, we can execute commands on that device through the Mouse CLI.
 We can show all available commands by typing "help".
-Mouse (MPL) CLI allows you to control a remote device.
-Remote device can be controlled by Mouse (MPL) CLI commands.
-You can explore list of available Mouse (MPL) CLI commands bellow.
+Mouse CLI allows you to control a remote device.
+Remote device can be controlled by Mouse CLI commands.
+You can explore list of available Mouse CLI commands bellow.

 ## Local commands